 5. Watch local performances

 The whole performance started with a dance.
-The girl with the light blue top approached me when I was resting at the hammock and asked if I wanted to dance.
+The girl with the light blue top approached me when I was resting at the hammock and asked me if I wanted to dance.
 After the dance, they moved on to the fire performance where they touched fire with their arms and put fire in their mouths.

 At the end of the show, they invited us to take a group photo with them while the guy and the lady in front attempted to extinguish the fire on the stick with their mouths for the photo.

-7. Tea Time (Not pictured)
+7. Tea Time

-8. Batik colouring
+8. Coloring Batik On Cloths

-Our names (booking) will be pasted on the table.
-There were many tables so many people started colouring without reading the booking names on the table.
+Our names (booking) were pasted on the table.
+There were many tables so many people started coloring without reading the booking names on the table.
 The lady there was a bit paranoid with us as she assumed we were like everybody else.
 She asked us if “we booked for batik coloring”, which we replied “yes” to her question, only then she softened her voice and asked us for our booking name.

-Originated from the Murut indigenous ethnic group in Sabah, we were given ratan blowpipes to shoot targets, just like how the Murut people use blowpipe to hunt for their food.
+This family-friendly activity originates from the Murut indigenous ethnic group in Sabah, we were given rattan blowpipes to shoot targets, just like how the Murut people use blowpipe to hunt for their food.
 It takes a bit of practice to get it right.
 I failed most of the time because I just couldn’t get it right!
 The place is actually quite spacious so you can have a friendly match with your family and friends!

 The Borneo Kellybays has plenty to offer whether for individuals, couples, or even families.
 From nature to relaxing to adventurous and finally romantic.
 What’s more, there are even opportunities for you to literally “taste” a piece of Malaysia’s indigenous culture.